lawik/beambloggers/README.md

 In `integration` you'll find the `webring.min.html` and `webring.html` which is the markup you need to integrate in your site.
 Just pick one, the .min is less readable but denser.

+Once published you will be able to pull the current integration by just sending a GET request to /integration.

 ## How to get rid of us

 Just send a PR to have your site removed and remove the shuffler from your site :)